 Covid-19 has resulted in travel restrictions across Australia and New Zealand.
 In some cases, this has had an impact on how doctors travel to job placements.
 Doctors are still needed across Australasia, but if you travel between countries or interstate, you may need to quarantine.
-In most cases, if you’re not normally resident in your destination, you’ll need to pay for quarantine yourself.
-It’s a complicated picture; if you have specific questions, get in touch with our team for personalised information.
+It’s a complicated picture; if you have specific questions, get in touch with our expert team for personalised information.

 When travelling to and from work, make sure you have the following:

 The more information you have to hand, the better, even if it’s saved into a folder on your smartphone.

 Auckland and parts of Waikato are currently in alert level 3 and the rest of New Zealand is in alert level 2.
 Travel is only permitted within level 2 areas.
 Find out more about the country’s alert levels.
 New Zealand’s borders are closed to almost all travellers.
 Citizens, permanent residents, and some visa holders are allowed to return but must quarantine for two weeks on arrival.

 Two-way quarantine-free flights (also known as green flights) between New Zealand and Australia are suspended.
 Travel within New Zealand is easy.
 You can travel between areas freely, provided that the country is in alert 1 or 2.

 Use of the Covid-19 scanner app or singing in at businesses is mandatory.
 Face masks are mandatory on public transport and must be worn when visiting essential services.
 They are encouraged at other times outside of your home.

 If you’re an international doctor considering work in New Zealand, you can still apply.
 Moving here takes six months to one year, so it’s best to plan ahead.
 See our International page for more information.